Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-3.md

 She climbed higher into a tree.
 A large family of Gosti cried out and stumbled away from her, some even leaping to a different tree with complete disregard for their safety.
 Only a few of them stayed, and that was because they played dead.

 "Did you see anything?"
-Feria asked.
+Feria asked the Gosti.
 "You must have.
 You're in the trees all the time.
 And your eyes are _huge_."

 They slowly shook their head.
 Why were they scared?
-Did they fear punishment for their role in making the dinosaurs go extinct?
+Did they still fear punishment for their role in making the dinosaurs go extinct?

 She was losing the Smasher.